certificate authentication¶

 TrustedUserCAKeys /etc/ssh/user_ca.pub

-Of course, you’ll have to copy that file to that location.
+Of course, you’ll have to copy this CA file to the specified location.